|Elliott Sound Products||Active Filters|

 This filter is used in Project 84 (a one third octave band subwoofer equaliser) and is also referenced in a number of other projects.
 I suggest that you use the calculator to work out the values, since the formulae are somewhat beyond the intent of this article.

 The state-variable filter is something of an oddball design, with several different versions of the basic circuit being available, and different formulae being described to calculate the gain and Q. All of the frequency calculations I've seen are correct, but some imply that multiple resistors are involved to change frequency.
 This is not the case - two resistors affect the frequency, and these can be in the form of a dual-gang pot.
-This makes the filter tunable, unlike any of the others so far.
+This makes the filter easily tunable, unlike any of the others so far.

 In addition, the state-variable filter provides 3 simultaneous outputs - high pass, low pass and bandpass.
 All have the same frequency (-3dB or peak for the bandpass) and the same Q. It is often said that gain and Q cannot be separated - so as one is varied, the other varies as well.
 Q and gain can be made independent by adding a fourth opamp.
 This is desirable (and commonly applied) in parametric equalisers.